-Reed Specialist Recruitment Limited and its subsidiaries, Reed Professional Services LLP and Reed Staffing Services Limited (hereinafter referred to together as ‘REED’) belongs to the family of companies founded by Sir Alec Reed in 1960 to provide a range of recruitment related services to both individuals and organisations.
-REED is still owned by the family and it remains committed to their values:
+Reed Specialist Recruitment Limited and its subsidiaries, Reed Professional Services LLP and Reed Staffing Services Limited (hereinafter referred to together as ‘RSR’), Reed Online Limited (hereinafter referred to together as ‘Online’), and Reed in Partnership (hereinafter referred to as ‘RinP’) belongs to the family of companies founded by Sir Alec Reed in 1960 to provide a range of recruitment related services to both individuals and organisations.
+The Reed Group is still owned by the family and it remains committed to their values:

 These values are directly relevant to the issues associated with eradicating the evil of modern slavery and REED is committed to developing and improving its processes to combat slavery and human trafficking.

-Although REED does have sister companies overseas which provide recruitment related services in other jurisdictions, REED’s services are limited to recruitment activity in the United Kingdom.
+Although RSR does have sister companies overseas which provide recruitment related services in other jurisdictions, REED’s services are limited to activity in the United Kingdom.

 REED’s Supply Chains

-As a UK focussed service provider, REED’s supply chains are limited to those individuals and organisations which provide REED with the goods and services needed to operate its business, such as stationery and IT equipment; and other recruitment agencies who may be engaged as support suppliers to clients who outsource the management of their recruitment needs to REED.
+As a UK focussed service provider, RSR’s supply chains are limited to those individuals and organisations which provide RSR with the goods and services needed to operate its business, such as stationery and IT equipment; and other recruitment agencies who may be engaged as support suppliers to clients who outsource the management of their recruitment needs to RSR.